Employability: Expectations vs. Reality

 The following is not an exhaustive list, but it is a start:

 - Be a sponge and absorb all information being thrown at you, mentally store the critical, save the interesting and discard the noise.

 - What you don’t know, find a way to learn (seek internal and external learning & development opportunities, ask or self-fund for relevant professional development courses).

-- Learn to walk, before you start running – understand the value eco-system of the company and how you can or will fit into it?
+- Learn to walk before you start running – understand the company’s value eco-system and how you can or will fit into it?

-- Devise your first 90-day plan and share this with your Line Manager, it is a good method to manage expectations and be sure of alignment.
-(The First 90 days is a brilliant book to fully explain the key objectives)
+- Devise your first 90-day plan and share this with your Line Manager; it is a good method to manage expectations and be sure of alignment.
+(The First 90 days is a brilliant book to explain the key objectives fully)

 Employers are also required to invest time and resource in their entry-level talent (Emerging Stars).
 This will buck the trend of rising employee disengagement.
 One of the most powerful methods to fully engage entry-level talent is a reverse mentoring programme.
 Availing the opportunity to understand the how and why of the non-alignment between expectations and reality on both sides.

 Whilst entry-talent employees are one segment of the workforce.
-If engaged, supported and challenged they could become the future leaders.
-For the moment they are simply . . .
+If engaged, supported and challenged, they could become future leaders.
+For the moment, they are. . .